MarketTriage

 1-2 insidersNo signal detected0 ptsNoneIsolated purchases — may be routine or compensation-related.
 Insufficient evidence of coordinated conviction.

 5+ insidersStrong signal20-25 ptsHighStrong cluster.
-Five or more insiders buying open-market within 10 days, each above $25K.
+Five or more insiders buying open-market within 15 days, each above $25K.
 Rare event — historically precedes significant price appreciation in academic studies.

 Insider + WhaleStrongest possible signal+25 bonusSmart Money OverrideInsider cluster aligns with 13F whale accumulation.
 The strongest conviction signal in the MarketTriage system — triggers automatic regime promotion.

-The conviction score is one input into MarketTriage's 6-state regime classification — a diagnostic framework that classifies every asset into one of six states: STABLE, CLEARANCE, OBSERVATION, ELEVATED, CRITICAL, or CODE BLUE.
+The conviction score is one input into MarketTriage's 6-state regime classification — a diagnostic framework that classifies every asset into one of six states: STABLE, CLEARANCE, OBSERVATION, ELEVATED, CRITICAL, or BREAKDOWN.
 A high-conviction insider cluster can be the signal that tips an asset from STABLE into CLEARANCE, or from CLEARANCE into OBSERVATION when combined with other bullish confluence factors.

 Common Mistakes When Analyzing Insider Filings